 Geneva (Murray) and Dennis Riley c 1946

 o Douglas Densmore married Iylah Barteaux of Clementsport, NS c.
 1939.
 He likewise joined the RCAF during WWII, apparently spending most of his military career in Halifax.
-He and wife Iylah had two children, Douglas (born and died Nov 1939) and Patricia (Mar 1940).
+He and wife Iylah had two children, Douglas (born and died Nov 1939) and Patricia (b Mar 1940).
 Iylah died in Sept 1943 after a lengthy illness and is buried in the Clementsport cemetery with her parents.
 In Jan 1945 Douglas married Vera Steeves, a military compatriot from Moncton, NB.
 After the war the couple took up residence in the Moncton area, moved to the Virginia East, NS area for a couple years in the early 1950’s and then back to Moncton.
-The couple had seven children, three of which including Susan and Joyce died in infancy: Susan (Aug 1945), Charlotte (Nov 1946), Noreen (Feb 1948), John (Feb 1949), Infant Riley (c 1952), Brenda (Oct 1953) and Joyce (July 1955).
-Doug separated from the family in the mid-1950s.
+The couple had seven children, three of which, including Susan and Joyce, died in infancy: Susan (Aug 1945), Charlotte (Nov 1946), Noreen (Feb 1948), John (Feb 1949), Infant Riley (c 1952), Brenda (Oct 1953) and Joyce (July 1955).
+Doug separated from the family in the late-1950s.
 Vera continued to live in the Moncton area and passed away there in Nov 1986.
-On leaving the family Doug made his way to Saint John and entered another relationship with one Barbara (Parsons) Thorne; the couple had one daughter Susan (Jun 1963) in Saint John, a daughter in Hamilton (now Debbie Meiritz) (1964), a son in Hamilton (now Jody McSwain) (Dec 1965), and another daughter Shani (Dec 1968) and a son Shawn (Aug 1970) in Toronto.
-The couple appears to have separated in Toronto c 1971; Douglas died in Toronto in March 1974 and is buried in Toronto’s Mount Pleasant cemetery.
+On leaving the family Doug made his way to Saint John and entered another relationship with one Barbara (Parsons) Thorne; the couple had one daughter Susan (now Jennifer Jenkins) (Jun 1963) in Saint John, a daughter in Hamilton (now Debbie Meiritz) (1964), a son in Hamilton (now Jody McSwain) (Dec 1965), and another daughter Shani (Dec 1968) and a son Shawn (Aug 1970) in Toronto.
+The couple appears to have separated in Toronto c 1971; Douglas died in Toronto of a heart attack in March 1974 and is buried in Toronto’s Mount Pleasant cemetery.

 Doug Riley c 1943